DaniloVlad/DNS-Scanner/README.md

 -Add other common methods (SSDP, NTP) to work in a single scanner

+*Note I have yet to test the spoof scanner as I don't have a known spoofing host, if you do - let me know*

 ## What Is Scanning ?

 Scanning is often done to find DNS resolvers which readily respond to queries, so that they can be used in